wollbo/powerindex/README.md

 # PowerIndex (Chainlink Convergence Hackathon)

 PowerIndex publishes a daily electricity price index (Nord Pool Day-ahead average) using a Chainlink Runtime Environment (CRE) workflow.
 The workflow computes an index off-chain, reaches consensus, and posts an ABI-encoded report on-chain to a consumer contract.
-A Vite + wagmi frontend reads commitments and visualizes the index.

 ## Architecture

 CRE Workflow (TypeScript)